 Folks who have known me for some time have seen my ever-changing projects and products over the years; the pieces I design and craft constantly evolve with each new skill, material, or style I explore.

-When I decided to create my jewelry pieces using soft solder, or Tiffany technique, I really fell in love with the possibilities.
+When I decided to create my necklaces and other jewelry pieces using soft solder, or Tiffany technique, I really fell in love with the possibilities.
 All the stones and crystals I love can be involved, all the charms and tokens come into play, my ceramics can also get in the game, and my customers can own a one-of-a-kind jewelry item without breaking the bank.
-The metal itself is primarily tin, with elements of zinc, copper and silver; there is no nickel or aluminum.
+The metal used in soldered jewelry is primarily tin, with elements of zinc, copper and silver; there is no nickel or aluminum.

 In the FAQ section, you can read more about the process, and find links to further info.
 My shop and events will feature jewelry and decor done using this method; to my delight, it has already been a big hit with my customers.